prescottcassy/NASA-Space-Mission-AI-App/README.md

 Artificial Intelligence Applications Course

 ## Project Overview
-This AI-powered app contributes to NASA's space mission projects by enabling automated retrieval and summarization of recent space image data from NASA’s public APIs.
-Leveraging natural language processing (NLP), the system generates concise AI-driven captions and keyword tags for each photo, enhancing accessibility, educational outreach, and content indexing across the agency’s growing visual datasets.
+This AI-powered app automatically retrieves and summarizes recent space imagery from NASA’s Astronomy Picture of the Day API.
+Using natural language processing (NLP), it generates concise captions and keyword tags for each photo—enhancing accessibility, searchability, and insight across NASA’s expanding visual archives.

 ## Table of Contents
 │